salarcode/ExportTelegramContacts/README.md

 # ExportTelegramContacts
-Easily export Telegram contacts with profile images
+Easily export Telegram contacts with profile images in **vCard** format

 # Executable Binary
 You can download the latest executable binary from here: